Modern Slavery Statement — Gardeners Raynes Park

 Gardeners Raynes Park provides multiple confidential reporting channels so that concerns can be raised safely and without fear of retribution.
 These channels include internal reporting to management, anonymous reporting mechanisms, and escalation procedures for serious allegations.
 We ensure that reports are taken seriously and investigated promptly by trained personnel.

-Annual review meeting visualizing continuous improvement efforts When an allegation is substantiated, our response is focused on effective remediation for the affected individuals and on preventing recurrence.
+A pair of bright green rubber garden boots filled with white and green flowering plants are positioned on a wooden garden table, alongside a yellow sunflower flower arrangement, gardening tools, and a metal watering can, all set outdoors with a lush, blurred green background indicating a well-maintained garden in Raynes Park, London.
+The scene suggests outdoor gardening activity, with natural daylight illuminating the surfaces and plant details, and reflects a tidy and inviting garden environment suitable for ongoing outdoor maintenance by professional gardening services.
+When an allegation is substantiated, our response is focused on effective remediation for the affected individuals and on preventing recurrence.
 Remedial measures may include worker support, contract termination with non-compliant suppliers, and referrals to appropriate authorities or specialist support organisations.
 We apply proportional sanctions where necessary and follow up to confirm corrective actions are implemented.

 Annual review: This Modern Slavery Statement is reviewed at least once a year to assess the effectiveness of our policies and processes.
 The annual review includes an evaluation of supplier audit outcomes, the effectiveness of reporting channels, remediation case studies, and any changes in external risk factors.
 We are committed to transparent reporting and continual enhancement of our practices for the protection of all workers connected to Gardeners Raynes Park.